Manaslu Circuit Trekking - 14 Days

 • Max.
 Altitude900m /2952ft

-From Jagat, we climb over a rocky ridge to Saguleri and descend to Sirdabas.
+After breakfast, we hike over a rocky ridge to Saguleri and descend to Sirdabas.
 We can view Shringi Himal as we descend to a river and cross a long suspension bridge before climbing up to Philim, a Gurung village.
-On the way, there are several waterfalls till Ekle Bhatti.
-Further, we descend and cross Budhigandaki, then advance along the west bank, cross to the east bank, and back again.
-The trail passes through bamboo forests taking us to Deng River which we cross and reach Deng, a settlement.
+On the way, there are several waterfalls to Ekle Bhatti.
+Further, we descend and cross Budhigandaki, advance along the west bank, cross to the east bank, and back again.
+The trail passes through bamboo forests taking us to Deng River, which we cross and reach Deng, a settlement.
 Overnight in Deng.

 • AccommodationGuesthouse/Teahouse